timovantwout/turner/README.md

 * a 3D rendering framework itself (instead it relies on [BabylonJS](https://www.babylonjs.com/)).

-* a 3D modeling tool or a 3D model configurator tool.
+* a 3D modeling tool.

 * an "out-of-core" viewing tool for massive 3D models.